Frequently Asked Questions

 What is CanRAC?

-CanRAC is the Canadian Residency Accreditation Consortium, which is comprised of the three residency Colleges in Canada: the Collège des Médecins du Québec (CMQ), the College of Family Physicians of Canada (CFPC), and the Royal College of Physicians and Surgeons of Canada (Royal College).
+CanRAC is the Canadian Residency Accreditation Consortium, comprised of the Collège des Médecins du Québec (CMQ), the College of Family Physicians of Canada (CFPC), and the Royal College of Physicians and Surgeons of Canada (Royal College).
 In collaboration with other residency accreditation stakeholders, CanRAC partners have led and facilitated the development of CanERA.

 Why are we changing accreditation?

 In 2012, interviews and focus groups conducted with the postgraduate (PG) deans of Canadian Faculties of Medicine regarding the current system of accreditation identified the need for change; more than 50% of PG deans felt that transformative changes were required.
 The challenges and strengths of the current system enumerated through this process were confirmed by additional residency accreditation stakeholders.
 As such, beginning in 2013, CanRAC examined the identified strengths and challenges, explored opportunities for change and subsequently embarked on the development of CanERA.

 The implementation of CanERA includes a multi-phased approach of prototype testing prior to full implementation, which is planned for July 1, 2019.
 It is important to note that prior to July 1, 2019, the new system of accreditation, CanERA, will be applicable only to the regular onsite accreditation reviews of the two Prototype 3 Universities (i.e., Dalhousie University and McGill University).
 Prior to July 1, 2019, CanERA will not be applicable to any other accreditation reviews such as those programs with off-cycle accreditation reviews (i.e. mandated internal reviews, external reviews, or progress reports) or applications.
 As of July 1, 2019, CanERA will be applicable to all universities and their residency programs.

 For additional details, please visit When am I affected?